Lesbian: Lifestyle factors

-Heart disease is listed by the U.S. Department of Health and Human Services as the number one cause of death for all women.
-Factors that add to risk of heart disease include obesity and smoking, both of which are more prevalent in lesbians.
-Studies show that lesbians have a higher body mass and are generally less concerned about weight issues than heterosexual women, and lesbians consider women with higher body masses to be more attractive than heterosexual women do.
-Lesbians are more likely to exercise regularly than heterosexual women, and lesbians do not generally exercise for aesthetic reasons, although heterosexual women do.
-Research is needed to determine specific causes of obesity in lesbians.
+Factors that add to risk of heart disease include obesity and smoking, both of which are more prevalent among lesbians.
+Studies show that lesbians are generally less concerned about weight issues than heterosexual women; and lesbians consider women with higher body masses to be more attractive than heterosexual women do.
+Research is needed to determine specific causes of obesity and smoking in lesbians.